rija1/bsf/wp-content/plugins/meow-lightbox/readme.txt

 - Social Sharing: share the image on social networks.
 - Animation: the Lightbox can be animated when opening and closing.
 - Google Maps: if GPS is available in your image, a map will be available.

-=== IMPORTANT ===
-By default, the selector is set for the classes '.entry-content, .gallery, .mgl-gallery'.
-If you need the Lightbox to be active for more selectors, you will need to update the settings.
-The plugin will apply the lightbox for images contained by the selector.
-For more information, please check the [official page](https://meowapps.com/meow-lightbox/).

 Languages: English.